thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Delegates who fail to do their duties may be placed on probation.
 The full details of probation can be viewed in the [WCA Delegate Probationary Status Policy](https://documents.worldcubeassociation.org/documents/policies/internal/Delegate%20Probationary%20Status.pdf).
 Probation is an internal designation which only the Delegate on probation, Regional Delegate, Senior Delegate, Board, and relevant committees and/or teams would be aware of.
 A Delegate may be placed on probation for:

 - Late Delegate report submissions.
   - After 2 consecutive late reports, the WEAT will inform their Senior Delegate, who may then put the Delegate on probation.
-After submitting 3 consecutive reports on time, the Delegate’s probation can be removed.
+After submitting 3 consecutive reports on time, the Delegate's probation can be removed.
 - Late results submissions.
 - Late payment of Invoices for WCA Dues or equipment orders.
 - Quality issues.
 Examples of quality issues includes, but are not limited to: